The lavish corner office was once the ultimate perk but today walls are being traded for transparency

 Many argue that sharing space is more of a blessing than a curse.
 “Having an open floor-plan facilitates people sharing and communicating what they’re doing, which enables better collaboration, which is key to building the best services for our community,” Zuckerberg said in a 2015 video posted to Facebook—a statement that many in the tech community agree with.

 In fact, for many millennials, much of the corner office’s appeal feels dated and obscene.
 “There’s definitely been a shift away from hierarchy in general.
-A lot of companies are finding that a flatter organization seems to help boost morale in a lot of ways,” says Natalie Engels, an architect with Gensler, the firm behind the office redesigns at Instagram, Adobe, and Etsy.
+A lot of companies are finding that a flatter organization seems to help boost morale in a lot of ways,” says Natalie Engels, a Principal and Interior Design Director with Gensler, the firm behind the office redesigns at Instagram, Adobe, and Etsy.
 “It seems counter-intuitive because you’re taking away an office, but it lets the senior management really know what’s happening with their business versus just hearing about what you want to hear about in meetings.”

 When Gensler was brought in to redesign Adobe’s San Jose headquarters, the campus consisted almost entirely of private offices.
 “Most people didn’t have windows and it was really sad.
 How do you get people to talk to each other when they just go in and close their door?”
 Engels asks.
 Gensler’s transformation added multiple common-use areas and incorporated outdoor space, taking advantage of the city’s enviable weather.
 Employees are welcome to work from any spot on campus, which includes conference rooms, phone spaces, a library, and a cafe.
 Engels sees the approach as more philosophical than logistical.
 “Everyone has embraced the idea that you need to get out and have a place to come together.
 We’re becoming more digital; our entire world is going to be so automated.
 We’re very much social creatures by nature: We need to have this communal aspect,” she explains.